Process/How to File a Complaint

 NORTH CAROLINA APPRAISAL BOARD COMPLAINT HANDLING PROGRAM

-The North Carolina Appraisal Board has the statutory authority to investigate a complaint against an appraiser upon the receipt of a written complaint against the appraiser or upon its own motion (a Board complaint).
+The North Carolina Appraisal Board has the statutory authority to investigate a complaint against an appraiser upon the receipt of a written complaint against the appraiser, or upon its own motion (a Board complaint).

 Some of those instances are:

-Before staff brings appraisal reports to the Board for its consideration, staff will decide whether report shows evidence of significant wrongdoing.
+Before staff presents appraisal reports to the Board for its consideration, staff will decide whether there is evidence of possible wrongdoing.
 Some preliminary fact gathering may occur.
-If the issue is character, staff will obtain copies of court or agency documents, and may speak with individuals who have information regarding the appraiser.
+If the issue is fitness or character of an appraiser, staff may obtain copies of court or agency documents, and may speak with individuals who have information regarding the appraiser.

 The North Carolina Appraisal Board employs investigators who are state-certified real property appraisers.
-It may be necessary, on a case-by-case basis, to solicit and use other individuals representing other disciplines if circumstances are discovered that require special investigative knowledge outside the scope of services for a real property appraiser.
-The Board's investigators will concentrate their duties on matters of appraisal that pertain to the North Carolina Appraisers Act, Appraisal Board rules, the Uniform Standards of Professional Appraisal Practice (USPAP) and state law.
+It may be necessary, on a case-by-case basis, to use other individuals representing other disciplines if circumstances are discovered that require special investigative knowledge outside the scope of services for a real property appraiser.
+The Board's investigators will concentrate their duties on matters of appraisal that pertain to the North Carolina Appraisers Act, Appraisal Board rules, the Uniform Standards of Professional Appraisal Practice (USPAP), and state law.